vitejs/vite/docs/guide/migration.md

 # Migration from v2

-## Node Support
+## Node.js Support

-Vite no longer supports Node v12, which reached its EOL.
-Node 14.18+ is now required.
+Vite no longer supports Node.js 12, which reached its EOL.
+Node.js 14.18+ is now required.

 ## Modern Browser Baseline change